Flag of Wyoming

-The flag of the state of Wyoming consists of the silhouette of an American bison.
-The red symbolizes the Native Americans and the blood of pioneers who gave their lives.
-The white is a symbol of purity and uprightness.
-The blue is the color of the skies and distant mountains.
-It is also a symbol of fidelity, justice and virility.
-The bison represents the local fauna, while the seal on it suggests the custom of branding livestock.
+The flag of Wyoming was officially adopted to represent the U.S. state of Wyoming on January 31, 1917.
+The flag consists of the silhouette of an American bison, a symbol of fidelity, justice, and virility.
+The bison also represents the local fauna; the intricate state seal on it is not of such bold design.
+The red symbolizes both the Native Americans and the blood of pioneers who gave their lives.
+Thoroughout white is a symbol of purity and uprightness; the blue is the color of the skies and distant mountains.